aextech/restful-api-v3-doc/english.md

   Parameter name | Description
   ----- | ---------
-  Key | public key
+  key | public key
-  Time | Unix timestamp when the request was initiated, in seconds, not milliseconds Md5 | authentication md5, md5=md5("{key}\_{user_id}\_{skey}\_{time}"), user_id is the numeric ID of the user after login, not the email account
-  Mk_type | trading area, such as cnc
-  Coinname | currency name, such as gat
-  Page | Get the first few pages of records (optional parameters), without the page parameter, the server default page is 0, that is, query the data of the first page
+  time | Unix timestamp when the request was initiated, in seconds, not milliseconds md5 | authentication md5, md5=md5("{key}\_{user_id}\_{skey}\_{time}"), user_id is the numeric ID of the user after login, not the email account mk_type | trading area, such as cnc coinname | currency name, such as gat page | Get the first few pages of records (optional parameters), without the page parameter, the server default page is 0, that is, query the data of the first page

   Reply, gat/cnc transaction pair (json)